 - STEP 12.
-Lay out all cables and measure from end to end to determine correct cable positions (see Fig. 3). - STEP 13.
-Since the nub end of the cable is easier to feed through the pulley, start with the pulley at the end of the cross bar and work your way back to the cylinder (see Fig. 3). - STEP 14.
-Install cable numbs into appropriate slots in 1⁄2" plate and secure with slots on 1⁄4" plate.
+Lay out all cables along intended path and measure from both ends to see correct routing and length (see Fig. 3). - STEP 13.
+Feed the cable nub end through the pulley at the front crossbeam first, then continue routing it back toward the cylinder (see Fig. 3). - STEP 14.
+Insert the cable nubs into matching slots on the 1⁄2" (12.7mm) plate and secure with 1⁄4" (6.35mm) spacer plate.
 Tighten the nubs so the nylock nut is fully threaded onto the head of the cylinder.
-This cable bracket should still be able to move freely on the cylinder head. - STEP 15.
-Run the threaded cable ends into the hole in the top of the post caps and secure with washer and nylock nut Hand tighten only, final adjustment will be made later.
-Do tighten the nylock nut on the end of the cylinder at this time.
+Cable bracket should still be able to move freely on the cylinder head. - STEP 15.
+Run the threaded cable ends into the hole in the top caps and secure with washer and nylock nut, hand tighten only as final adjustment will be made later.
+Tighten the nylock nut on the end of the cylinder at this time.